 Book Back Brightening treatment and

 get 20% off its regular price with $50 savings.

 This offer is valid till July 6th.

 DMN also known as collagen induction therapy (CIT), involves pricking the skin multiple times using a specially designed device with needles to create thousands of micro channels to allow greater penetration of topical solutions and to induce regeneration via the wound healing process.
-Unlike another collagen boosting procedures like deep or aggressive chemical peel and laser skin resurfacing, DMN treatment keeps your epidermis (skin protection barrier) intact!
-While the channels in the epidermis have closed within hours a new collagen structure starts to form in the dermis under a protective shield, which minimize down time, this eliminates the risk and the negative side effects of a more aggressive procedure like deep chemical and laser resurfacing or fraxel.
+Unlike other collagen-boosting procedures like deep or aggressive chemical peel and laser skin resurfacing, DMN treatment keeps your epidermis (skin protection barrier) intact!
+While the channels in the epidermis have closed within hours a new collagen structure starts to form in the dermis under a protective shield, which minimizes time, this eliminates the risk and the negative side effects of a more aggressive procedure like deep chemical and laser resurfacing or fraxel.

 - Increase penetration of active product ingredients into the skin (80% more)

-- Promotes thickening of fine skin (increase in collagen deposition more than 200%)
+- Promotes thickening of fine skin (increase in collagen deposition by more than 200%)

 - Tighten and restore elasticity